Where We Live

 Urbana and Champaign together form a community of just over 125,000 people.
 The Champaign County Convention and Visitors Bureau site is one of the best sources of information about Champaign and our nearby communities which creates the larger Champaign-Urbana Metropolitan area which accounts for nearly 232,000.
 We are richly diverse in culture and ethnicity, and both Urbana and Champaign tend to be liberal and lively.
-In short, this gem of a community has all the advantages of a larger city at a much lower cost of living, and without the traffic and waiting lines!
+In short, this gem of a community has all the advantages of a larger city at a much lower cost of living.
 Check out the links to direct websites for each city: Urbana; Champaign and Savoy.
-So is it Champaign-Urbana, or Urbana-Champaign?

 EDUCATION, LIBRARIES, MUSEUMS, CULTURE AND THE ARTS